seksham/GO-Study/README.md

 - [Stringer Interface](stringerinterface/main.go)

+By implementing the String() method, we provide a custom string representation for the Person struct.
+This is automatically used when the struct is printed or converted to a string.

 ### 7.3 Sort.Interface

-The sort.Interface is used for custom sorting:
+The sort.Interface is used for custom sorting of collections.
+It requires implementing three methods: Len(), Less(), and Swap().

 ```go
 type Interface interface {